 For all types of outdoor lifts and lifting appliances, the standard recommends referring to BS8300-2, however, it also proposes some additional considerations around weather protection - recommending that the standards required for environmental conditions, such as temperature, humidity, sun or wind exposure, snow or corrosive atmosphere (e.g. coastal areas) are discussed as part of the product specification to ensure safe and reliable operation.

 4. Specifying external lifting appliances

-To ensure product reliability and longevity, escalators and moving walkways used outdoors (or part outdoors) need to be equipped with additional weatherproofing and protection.
-But it’s not only the equipment that’s equipped for the external environment, it’s also about minimising the effects of the external environment.
+To ensure product reliability and longevity, escalators and moving walkways used outdoors (or part outdoors) must be equipped with additional weatherproofing and protection.
+But it’s not only the equipment that’s equipped for the external environment; it’s also about minimising the effects of the external environment.

 An outdoor escalator or travelator can be either:

 - Semi-outdoor is where the unit is not directly exposed, as it is covered with a roof and walls

 - Fully outdoor is where the unit is fully exposed